vsmid/rudimentary/README.md

 You can also execute application by running either `run.sh` or `debug.sh` script found in the root of the generated project.
 Debug listens on port 1044 by default in case you want to attach debugger.
 7. Using default values, `curl http://localhost:8888/helloWorldEndpoint` should return **null** or new value set by you as a response

+## Rudimentary Maven plugin goals and docs
+Run `mvn help:describe -Dplugin=rudi` to see plugin goals and documentation if you are within some Rudimentary project.
+If you are not within some Rudimentary project, run `mvn help:describe -Dplugin=hr.yeti.rudimentary:rudimentary-maven-plugin:1.0-SNAPSHOT` command.

 ## Javadoc

 Check [rudimentary-api](./rudimentary-api) module for Javadoc.